How to Get Into University in Spain as an International Student

 International Student in Spain

-Most university deadlines for pre-enrollment are in June/July, but you should always check dates with your preferred university.
+Most university deadlines for pre-enrollment are in June/July, but you should always check the specific dates with your preferred university.

 EBAU entry exam dates are typically late-May or early-June.
 There is another ‘extraordinary’ exam date, usually in early-September, for those that failed the first attempt or wish to improve their grade.
-However, at this point some popular courses may no longer have any more spaces left.
+However, at this point some of the most popular courses may no longer have any more spaces left for that academic year.

 Frequently Asked Questions